Health Canada Update (November 7, 2017)

-Previously the product monograph referenced the patient receiving the medication directly from their physician, although pharmacists in BC were able to dispense Mifegymiso® directly to the patient, which aligns with provincial legislation, and the College of Physicians and Surgeons professional standard, Sale and Dispensing of Drugs by Registrants.
+Previously the product monograph referenced the patient receiving the medication directly from their physician, although pharmacists in BC were able to dispense Mifegymiso® directly to the patient (pursuant to a prescription), which aligns with provincial legislation, and the College of Physicians and Surgeons professional standard, Sale and Dispensing of Drugs by Registrants.

 The Mifegymiso® package contains two boxes: one box contains 1 tablet of mifepristone 200mg, which when taken initially, blocks progesterone production in the uterus.
 This is followed one to two days later by the contents of the second box: 4 tablets of 200 mcg misoprostol taken buccally, which will induce contractions and cause a miscarriage.